melezhik/SparrowCI/docs/dsl.md

 Hub tasks is really cool feature when someone needs even more flexibility.

-Hub modifies allows to execute  task template as many times as required with dynamically generate parameters.
+Hub modifier allows to execute a task template as many times as required with dynamically generate input parameters.

 Consider this example:

 ```yaml
 tasks: